beltegeuse/research/content/home/about.md

 # Biography

-Adrien Gruson is a post-doc researcher in Computer Graphics at the University of Tokyo.
-His research interests include physically based rendering (global illumination) with robust rendering techniques.
-He is currently in [Prof. Toshiya Hachisuka](http://www.ci.i.u-tokyo.ac.jp/~hachisuka/)'s lab.
+Adrien Gruson is a post-doc researcher in Computer Graphics Group at the University of Tokyo ([Prof. Toshiya Hachisuka](http://www.ci.i.u-tokyo.ac.jp/~hachisuka/)'s lab).
+His research interests include physically-based rendering based on MCMC or gradient-domain approaches.
 He is also a member of [Japanese French Laboratory of Informatics (JFLI)](http://jfli.cnrs.fr/).